-3 Types of Disc Brake Mounts for a Bike
+Types of Disc Brake Mounts – Comprehensive Guide

 While you may think that the disc brake mounts on your bike are similar to all other brake mounts out there.
 You might be wrong.
-So, read me out if you want to know about the types of disc brake mounts because this would help you in the future when you plan to change your bike or just the disc brakes.
+So, hear me out if you want to know about the types of disc brake mounts because this would help you in the future when you plan to change your bike or just the disc brake mounts.

 3 Types of Disc Brake Mounts

-In the post disc brake mount, the bolt holes are parallel to the frame while keeping the bolts 74mm apart.
+In the post-mount disc brake, the bolt holes are parallel to the frame while keeping the bolts 74mm apart.
 They are directly screwed into the frame.
 To install brake calipers, you do not need an adapter.
 The need for an adapter is only when the rotors are larger in size than the size of the post mount.
 Post mounts are simple, cheap, and highly efficient.

 Post Mount Disc Brakes

-Post mounts are more common for mountain bikes due to their increased weight.
-Most modern frames and forks also use post disc brake mounts.
-Post brake mounts were also present on the first gravel bikes.
-The reason for the wide usage of post mount is that they are easy to install and adjust.
+Post-mount disc brakes are more common for mountain bikes due to their increased weight.
+Most modern frames and forks also use these disc brake mounts.
+Post-mount brakes were also present on the first gravel bikes.
+The reason for their wide usage is that they are easy to install and adjust.

 Flat Mount Brakes

-IS Brake Mounts were common in the early 2000s and now fork manufacturers have stopped producing them as they prefer post mounts over IS brake mounts.
-However, it is also true that the rear of some bike frames still use IS mounts.
+These were common in the early 2000s and now fork manufacturers have stopped producing them as they prefer post mounts over IS mount brakes.
+However, it is also true that the rear of some frames still use IS mounts.
 IS mounts have complex structures and are expensive.

 IS (International Standard) Mount Brakes